alokprasad573/Spotify-Web-Music-Player-Clone/README.md

-# Spotify Web Player Clone
+# Spotify Web Player - HomePage Clone

-A responsive web-based music player application that mimics the Spotify web interface.
+A visually accurate and responsive replica of the Spotify homepage, built using HTML, CSS, and Bootstrap.

 ## 🛠️ Tech Stack